Healthtech Trends: 6 Insights for 2018 and Beyond

 In fact, it may well be the most significant of all healthcare trends for 2018.
 Big data and AI hold promises of much-improved healthcare for patients, much greater efficiency for providers, and, in the end, a huge cost saving.
 And here’s how that can happen:

 - Natural Language Processing algorithms will become more widespread.
-In short term, this promises faster data extraction and increased productivity for the medical staff.
+In the short term, this promises faster data extraction and increased productivity for the medical staff.
 Smart NLP algorithms will identify risk factors in patients, allow faster diagnoses, and even identify individual patients for research initiatives and clinical trials.

 - With 10% of the healthcare costs in the U.S. attributed to fraud, AI can thwart this through predictive analysis.
 Patterns of fraud are now easily seen, and claims that meet those criteria can be flagged for investigation.
 This reduction in fraud can save payers significant amounts and it is hoped that these savings will be passed on to the consumer.
 Our team has shared a case study last year showing exactly how to create a fraud detection mechanism with the help of predictive analytics.